 Here is the fresh animation accomplished for the project called Referanza.
 In general terms, it is a startup based on enhanced marketing that helps businesses to improve customer satisfaction and turn clients into referrals.
-One of design tasks was a creative pop-up which enabled the user to launch a campaign.
+One of the design tasks was a creative pop-up which enabled the user to launch a campaign.
 The animated illustration presented in the shot was an element of symbolic meaning applied on this screen: rockets are often associated with effective and fast business progress while animation featuring upward movement set the feeling of dynamic growth.

 Animated Interaction for the Weather App

 This example shows the animated interaction designed for a simple and attractive weather application.
 One of the features it provided to users was the ability to see the time of sunset or sunrise for the current day and several days ahead.
-Actually, this part of functionality was supported with the presented screen beautified with cityscape illustration and livened up with motion.
+Actually, this part of functionality was supported by the presented screen beautified with cityscape illustration and livened up with motion.